kostasx/EventLoop/Education/Codeworks/solo-project.md

 **DESIGN PROCESS**

 1. Start by sketching out your application in a notebook or a whiteboard.
 This high level overview will help you define the different parts of the app and their responsibilities using a high level of abstraction.
 At this point, you shouldn't be thinking in code.
 Plain logic and common sense is all you need to set up a basic diagram/skeleton for your app.
-You can use Excalidraw for creating and sharing this diagram: https://excalidraw.com/
+You can use Excalidraw for creating and sharing this diagram: https://excalidraw.com/.
+Other alternatives, include [Figma](https://www.figma.com/), [Sketch](https://www.sketch.com/), [InVision](https://www.invisionapp.com/) and others.

 2. Once you've passed this stage, you are ready to think in terms of Modules/Components that make up the parts of your application and organize them in files and folders.